digitalpalidictionary/dpd-db/frequency/README.md

+# frequency
-# Create frequency heat maps for every word in the dictionary, based on CST texts.
+Create frequency heat maps for every word in the dictionary, based on CST texts.